Banana Biscoff Cake – Easy Recipe with Ripe Bananas

 Image source: pinterest.com

-For layered banana Biscoff cakes, technique matters just as much as ingredients, especially when aiming for clean layers and a stable finish.
+When making a layered banana Biscoff cake, technique is just as important as ingredients, especially if you want neat layers and a stable finish.

 Using slightly lower oven temperatures helps cakes bake flat, making stacking easier.
 A crumb coat seals loose crumbs and creates a smooth surface.
 Chilling between frosting layers is essential, especially if adding a caramel or Biscoff drip.

-Adding crushed Biscoff biscuits between layers introduces texture without compromising moisture, creating contrast between soft sponge and gentle crunch.
+Adding crushed Biscoff biscuits between the layers adds texture without drying out the cake, giving a nice contrast between soft sponge and light crunch.

 Caramel and Biscoff Drips: What Actually Works